LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 <video align="center" width="600px" src="./add-todos-demo.mp4"> </video>

-Looks like you're able to add todos now.
+It looks like you're able to add todos now.
 Awesome!

 To delete the todo when they're clicked, populate your `deleteTodo` function: